 But dozens remain, so let’s look at butterfly baby names more closely.

 What sparked the story?
 The people of the internet noticed that Kylie was sporting butterfly jewelry, including a gift from boyfriend Travis Scott.
-Butterflies also feature in her nursery decor, the matching tattoos the couple got, and a song the new father released a song titled “The Butterfly Effect” last year.
+Butterflies also featured in her nursery decor, the matching tattoos the couple got, and a song the new father released a song titled “The Butterfly Effect” last year.

 Let’s say you love the symbolism attached to butterfly, or you just appreciate their beauty.
 Dozens upon dozens of personal names also apply to butterflies.
 Most of them are for girls, but options abound for boys, too.